 All medicines will be stored safely.
 Pupils will be informed about where their medicines are at all times and be able to access them immediately.
 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away.
 Children needing inhalers should keep them in the classroom.
-Classteachers have an inhaler record for each child, which must be filled in.
+Class Teachers have an inhaler record for each child, which must be filled in immediately after the use of the inhaler.